-Any violation of this clause is ground for immediate termination of the Agreement.
+Any violation of this clause is ground for immediate termination of the cooperation returning to the DMFA all funds advanced to the partners under it."

 8. The Partnership Project Preparation Grant

 The DMFA will enter into a preliminary grant agreement with the respective successful applicants at the Concept Note stage3.
 The final funding agreement is subject to approval of the project document.